jacobfeldgoise/ThermalDrone/README.md

 ## 4.0 Obstacles

 ### 4.1 Upgrading 3DR Solo Firmware from 1.3.1 to 1.5.2

-**DO NOT ATTEMPT THIS!** DroneKit-Python is not yet compatible with the latest firmware release, so programming the drone in 1.5.2 is effectively useless.
+⋅⋅⋅DO NOT ATTEMPT THIS!
+DroneKit-Python is not yet compatible with the latest firmware release, so programming the drone in 1.5.2 is effectively useless.
 Hopefully, compatibility issues will be resolved in the future.

 ### 4.2 Taking off in GPS-denied environment